Jakub-Vasicek/WDVV-computations/WDVV-Ham_op_and_symbolic_computations/Readme.txt

 The file where we use jacobi.mpl is in \
---Computation of compatibility of the above operators in Maple using jacobi.mpl [A1,A3]		WDVV-3c-Compat_Example.mw
+--Computation of compatibility of the above operators in Maple using jacobi.mpl

-(I still need to do more checking in the above one)
+WDVV-3c-Compat_Example_Eta4_not_working.mw
+-this is the file where should be a working example for Eta4 (with the simplification eta=mu=1).
+However, I don't know how to plug the w^1_alpha matrix.
+I also think that you did some of those computations for checking by yourself, so the compuattion should be somewhere.

+WDVV-3c-Compat_Example_using_wnlp_packages.mw
+-in this file I use a template from the article on computaiton of non-local bracket and I add a third-order one and check that they are compatible.

 Files for computation on supercomputer are in \WDVV-5c-Large_scale